cloudgear-io/azure-bigcompute/README.md

 ###  Try CUDA Samples and GROMACS

-* Latest Secure Install of CUDA available and [samples](http://developer.download.nvidia.com/compute/cuda/1.1-Beta/x86_website/samples.html) on RAID0 (/data/data default) @ NVIDIA_CUDA-8.0_Samples for Ubuntu and in /usr/local/cuda-8.0/samples for CentOS 7.3. just a make within each would suffice post successful provisioning.
+* Latest Secure Install of CUDA available (auto updated to 9.0) and [samples](http://developer.download.nvidia.com/compute/cuda/1.1-Beta/x86_website/samples.html) on RAID0 (/data/data default) @ NVIDIA_CUDA-9.0_Samples for Ubuntu and in /usr/local/cuda-9.0/samples for CentOS 7.3. just a make within each would suffice post successful provisioning.
 * Securely install [GROMACS](http://www.gromacs.org/About_Gromacs) via the following for GPU Usage.
 *  For **both GPU and MPI Usage** please use the following extra **<code>-DGMX_MPI=on</code>** cmake option